YosefHershberg/articles_assignment/README.md

 # Articles Assignment

 This is a React.js application that fetches news articles from the Article API ([newsapi.org](https://newsapi.org/)).
 The app utilizes local storage to store fetched articles and provides offline access to previously fetched data.
-It is built with Vite, Styled Components, and Material-UI for building the user interface.
+It is built Styled Components, and Material-UI for building the user interface.

 ## Features